marionettejs/backbone.marionette/docs/dom.api.md

 #### See Also

-The DOM Mixin takes care of the other DOM manipulation methods for you.
+The DOM API takes care of the other DOM manipulation methods for you.
 The [Backbone Wiki](https://github.com/jashkenas/backbone/wiki/using-backbone-without-jquery) has a good reference for removing jQuery from the app, including Browserify and Webpack configuration hooks.